Agriculture: Celery Pest Management Guidelines

 B. CYROMAZINE

-COMMENTS: Do not make more than 2 sequential applications or 6 applications to one crop of celery.
+COMMENTS: Do not make more than 2 sequential applications.

 C. OXAMYL